Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 My process and tools remain the same — I only have to make a small tweak to the ingredients to make the right cookie for the right person.

-As a freelancer, client work operates the same way.
+As a freelancer, client services operates the same way.
 I don’t change my process or tools every time I take on a new client or project, but the ingredients — the scope of work, the plugins, the deliverables — change based on the client.

 Tools And Ingredients Don’t Matter